ClusterHQ/flocker/docs/labs/installer.rst

 Use Ubuntu 14.04, CentOS 7, or CoreOS.

 .. warning::
-    Note that CoreOS support is experimental, and should not be used for production workloads.
+    CoreOS support is experimental, and should not be used for production workloads.
 	ZFS support is similarly experimental.

 We recommend Ubuntu 14.04 if you want to try the Flocker Docker plugin.